AdamKyle/flare/README.md

 These are all run through supervisor jobs (except the last one) on production.
 If you choose to docker-ize the app then you will need to make sure that these also run.
 Yarn watch should be converted to some command that refreshes the browser from docker.

+If you are not running docker, you need a Separate tab for each of these commands to be running, not to mention you need redis running for websockets and horizon.

 ## Getting started with Development: